diffblue/gitlab/doc/user/packages/harbor_container_registry/index.md

 With the successful integration of the Harbor Registry into GitLab, you can use Harbor as the container registry for your GitLab project to store images.

-Please read [Harbor container registry integration](../../../user/project/integrations/harbor.md#harbor-container-registry-integration) for more information about Harbor integration.
+Please read [Harbor container registry integration](../../../user/project/integrations/harbor.md#harbor-container-registry-integration) for more information about the Harbor integration.

 ## View the Harbor Registry